Facts About Loch Ness You Might Not Know

 Aside from monsters, Loch Ness is also well-known amongst the fishing community as the home of many varieties of fish.
 The fresh water is the perfect atmosphere for salmon, trout and grilse.
 Whilst some fishermen have also caught ferox trout and arctic char.
 And if popular folklore is to believed there might be the chance to catch something slightly larger….

 It’s not the only loch in Scotland believed to be home to a monster

 If Nessie seems to be hibernating during your trip, then a trip over to Loch Morar on the west coast of Scotland could be in order.
 Just like Loch Ness it is believed to have its own mythical creature, Nessie’s cousin Morag!

-Whilst there are a lot of interesting facts about Loch Ness, there is a lot more to a holiday in the highlands than just the famous loch.
-If you’re a fan of the Outlander television series then our Outlander Experiences Highlander Tour will help you fit a lot into your trip.
+Whilst there are a lot of interesting facts about Loch Ness, there is a lot more to a holiday in the Highlands than just the famous loch.
+Based at the Kingsmills Hotel in Inverness, you can explore this magnificent area for yourself.
+And if you’re a fan of the Outlander series, our Outlander Experiences Highlander Tour will help you fit a lot into your trip.